5argon/arkham-starter/sveltekit/src/lib/md/switch.md

 It is also useful to know if the switch is too much and you would rather dissolve all the decks back to collection.

+This tool is inspired by arkhamdb.com's compare decks tool ([such as this](https://arkhamdb.com/deck/compare/2533514/2091839)).
+But that tool only compares 2 decks instead of 2 teams of 4 decks each, plus it ignores the Side Deck.

 ## Example

 I am running Dunwich campaign using Zoey and Rex.
 Zoey is using 2x Blinding Light in her splash cards, and Rex of course is using 2x Deduction.
 Suddenly I got a visit and we want to play NotZ together using FFG Starter Deck for this night, as Roland, Daisy, Agnes team.